snehal-patil-27/passwordGenerator/README.md

 2. **npm**:
 npm (Node Package Manager) comes with Node.js.
-Check if npm is installed by running >> node -v
+Check if npm is installed by running >> npm -v

 ### Step-by-Step Installation